Xahau/xahaud/external/quickjs-provider/README.md

 `jshookz_provider.manifest.cmake` is its minimal CMake projection.
 Xahau checks the JSON hash before generating the C++ profile constants, and the runtime checks any supplied provider WASM against the projected size and SHA-256.
+`api-artifacts.json` closes the three tracked API artifacts; Xahau verifies its own digest and every named artifact before projecting their identities.
+These files add no parallel CMake lock-value fields.

 The provider binary is not vendored in this integration slice.
 Tests inject the exact built artifact.
 Configure needs python3 to project these lock files.